20th April: Today in Christian History

-Death of Alexander who founded the Orthodox monastery of Oshevensk, experienced miracles, and was a notable spiritual counselor.
+On this day in Christian History, Alexander died.
+In his lifetime, he founded the Orthodox monastery of Oshevensk, experienced miracles, and was a notable spiritual counselor.

-At the Second Diet of Speyer, the term “Protestant” is first applied to participants of the Reformation.
+On this day in Christian History, at the Second Diet of Speyer, the term “Protestant” was first applied to participants of the Reformation.
 The term was taken from the Protestatio, a statement by the reformers challenging the imperial stance on religion.

-Execution of Elizabeth Barton, the “Nun of Kent” who had prophecied against King Henry VIII’s marriage to Anne Boleyn.
-She said Henry would die shortly thereafter.
-(He lived fifteen more years.)
+On this day in Christian History, Elizabeth Barton, the “Nun of Kent” was executed for her prophecies against King Henry VIII’s marriage to Anne Boleyn.
+She said Henry would die shortly thereafter (he lived fifteen more years.)
 A staunch Roman Catholic with a reputation for holiness, she urged pilgrimmages and prayer to Mary and strongly opposed the Lutheran Reformation.

 Death of Johannes Bugenhagen, a leading Lutheran reformer, a professor at the University of Wittenberg, and the pastor of the city church there.
 Bugenhagen had helped Luther with his German Bible translation as well as translating the Bible into Low German himself.